Conference Postponed to December 9-10, 2020:

 Cyber security at a portfolio company level

 - In light of the SEC’s requirement that fund managers be more involved, what should fund managers be doing with respect to their portfolio companies’ network security?
-What analysis should the firms be doing to asses cyber risk at portfolio companies?
+What analyses should the firms be performing to asses cyber risk at their portfolio companies?

-- Should it be limited to doing due diligence upfront before investing or should it be a more thorough and continued monitoring process?
+- Should it be limited to performing due diligence before investing or should it be a more thorough and continued monitoring process?